Orelbenr/cryptopals-writeups/Set4_Stream_crypto_and_randomness/README.md

 We start by writing a function that computes the MD padding of an arbitrary message.

-The function logic is the same as the padding in SHA-1, except that it eccept the message length as input instead of the message itself:
+The function logic is the same as the padding in SHA-1, except that it accept the message length as input instead of the message itself:
 ```python
 def md_padding(msg_len: int) -> bytes:
     # message length in bits